chuckcoughlin/redistrict-colorado/docs/user-guides.md

 ###### Racial Vote Dilution
 This metric describes the extent, if any, to which voters of different ethnicities are disbursed across districts to avoid concentrations where they have a majority or near-majority.
-We define vote dilution as the ratio between the vote margin in a district and the estimated votes by the ethnic group.
-This value is scaled by the overall margin to population ratio.
+We define voting power as the ratio between he estimated votes by an ethnic group in a district and the vote margin.
+This value is scaled by the overall population to margin ratio.
 The final metric is the mean absolute deviation over the districts of the log of the result.
 A value of zero implies a perfectly homogeneous, i.e. diluted, distribution of voters.
 The metric value is the minimum score across the groups.

 ###### Voting Power Imbalance:
 This metric looks at what would happen if members of ethnic groups voted for their own candidates irrespective of party.
-Would overall results be in proportion to the population?
-The metric compares the number of seats that were "deserved" with the number of seats that would be won under the special voting assumption.
+We want to make sure that the power of an ethnic group isn't diluted by artificially spreading the members across districts.
+The voting power metric is the fraction of population in a district represented by the group times the voting population divided by the vote margin.
+Normalize this by the overall population to vote margin.
+The harmonic mean across districts is taken, then the groups are compared.
+The final score is the difference between the highest and lowest scores.

 ###### Composite:
 The composite or overall metric is a compendium of all the other measures with